Michael Pack: Tenure

 On October 26, 2020, Pack rescinded rules at USAGM that protected journalists at VOA and other affiliates from political interference.
 Career employees at Voice of America accused Pack of seeking influence over the outlet's reporting and filed suit in federal court, seeking injunctions that prevent Pack from making personnel decisions about journalists employed by the agency, directly communicating with them and conducting any investigations into editorial content or individual journalists.
 On November 20, 2020, Judge Beryl Howell of the U.S. District Court for the District of Columbia granted the injunctions.
 "The court confirmed that the First Amendment forbids Mr. Pack and his team from attempting to take control of these journalistic outlets, from investigating their journalists for purported 'bias,' and from attempting to influence or control their reporting content," Lee Crain, a lawyer for the plaintiffs, said in a statement.

 The U.S. Office of Special Counsel revealed on December 2, 2020, that it had found "a substantial likelihood of wrongdoing" at USAGM, including "gross mismanagement" by Pack and violations of the legal firewall meant to protect Voice of America's journalistic integrity.
 It demanded that the USAGM investigate allegations by whistleblowers.
 The Government Accountability Project, a public interest law firm, told NPR that it was representing more than 20 whistleblowers at USAGM.

 Among other appointments, Pack appointed Robert R. Reilly to lead VOA on December 9, 2020, and Victoria Coates to lead MBN on December 22.

 On January 14, 2021, six days before Joe Biden's inauguration as president, a group of Voice of America journalists signed a letter demanding the resignation of the director of VOA and his deputy.
 The controversy concerned the reassignment of reporters Patsy Widakuswara and News Director Yolanda Lopez after the journalists questioned outgoing Secretary of State Mike Pompeo.

 On January 20, 2021, the day Biden took office, Pack resigned at Biden's request, effective at 2:00 p.m., two hours after Biden took office.

 NPR conducted scores of interviews over the controversies Pack's actions engendered.
 And few at the agency or its broadcasters agreed with Pack's characterization of his mission or performance, instead characterizing him as seeking political control over their coverage.

+In February 2023, three independent experts released a review of Pack's management actions at USAGM from June 2020 to January 2021.
+The review concluded Pack repeatedly “abused his authority” and “engaged in gross mismanagement and gross waste.”